offalynne/Input/docs/6.0/Functions-(Virtual-Button-Properties).md

 |-------|--------|----------------------------------------------------------------|
 |`state`|boolean |Whether the virtual button should move to follow the touch point|

-?> As the follow state moves the virtual button around, you may want to call `.release_behaviour()` to control how a virtual button reacts when released (including resetting the position of the button).
+?> As the follow state moves the virtual button around, you may want to call `.release_behavior()` to control how a virtual button reacts when released (including resetting the position of the button).

 #### **Example**